A Beautiful Little Town in Panama Called Torio

 Torio is Growing — Slowly

-Torio is going to be a tiny tourist hot spot one day.
+Torio will one day be a tiny tourist hot spot.
 But like everything in Panama, it takes a little while to get there.

 If you’re like me and looking for a more permanent vacation, there are plenty of lots for sale at a wide range of prices and views.
 (Check out my article “The Complete Guide to Buying a House in Panama.”)